tradingstrategy-ai/docs/source/programming/visual-studio-code.rst

 Open terminal inside Visual Studio Code: *Terminal* > *New Terminal*.

-Now we need to check out the source code tree using git:
+Now we need to check out the source code tree using git to your workspace folder:

 .. code-block:: shell